Don’t Regret the Spill…

 Be willing to experiment.
 We are huge fans of experimenting, a/k/a trying stuff.
 At the heart of trying stuff is learning what works and what doesn’t.
 The nature of innovation is taking the first step, and the next and then letting those first two steps inform the next four.

 Without the chapter notes and index, The Business of Race is 307 pages long.
-Do you really think we wrote what became the published version once, with no edits?
+Do you really think we wrote what became the published version once, with no revisions?
 C’mon.
 You know better.

 The reason the book reads well in published form is because it was a hot mess on the road to that end.
 And on that messy journey, scores of eyeballs read it and said, “um, no.” Many times.